-- (i) testing the effectiveness of the internal controls at estate level in respect of recording and categorisation of precropping expenditure.
-We inspected documents such as contracts with suppliers to support the expenditure incurred such as land clearing, seedling, labour and manuring costs; - (ii) testing the allocation of expenditure by fields categorised by matured and immature fields; - (iii) testing whether the expenditure incurred on matured fields were appropriately expensed to the income statement; - (iv) testing whether the expenditure incurred on immature fields were appropriately capitalised as bearer plants; and - (v) assessing the adequacy of the disclosures made in the financial statements.
+- (i) testing the effectiveness of the internal controls at estate level in respect of recording and categorisation of pre-cropping expenditure.
+We inspected documents such as contracts with suppliers to support the expenditure incurred such as land clearing, seedling, labour and manuring costs; - (ii) testing the allocation of expenditure by fields categorised by matured and immature fields; - (iii) testing whether the expenditure incurred on matured fields were appropriately expensed to the income statement; - (iv) testing whether the expenditure incurred on immature fields were appropriately capitalised as bearer plants.